ih0r-d/recommendation-system/README.md

 ### Machine Learning Integration
 - Experiment with machine learning models to improve recommendation accuracy.
-- Use tools like Apache Spark for batch processing user activity data.
+- Use tools like Apache Spark for batch-processing user activity data.

 ### Caching
 - Implement caching mechanisms to enhance the performance of recommendation queries.